-The COVID-19 pandemic reduced our expected number of cases.
+The COVID-19 pandemic reduced our expected number of cases in the first and second quarters of 2020 due to local restrictions on elective surgeries.
 As the pandemic continued in the U.S. and Europe, it had a significant impact on our case volumes beginning mid-March 2020.
 The largest impact was felt in April 2020, where revenue declined by 84% from the prior year.
 Given the situation, a considerable number of cases were deferred from mid-March through the end of April 2020.
 In May 2020, case volumes began to recover as hospitals and medical centers across the U.S. and Europe resumed performance of elective surgery procedures, with revenue growth of 6% in May 2020 compared to the prior year.
 Case volumes continued to improve in June 2020 with revenue growth of 42% compared to the prior year.
 We believe a considerable number of cases performed in May 2020 and June 2020 were rescheduled surgeries cancelled in the second half of March through the end of April 2020.
-In the third quarter of 2020, we saw a more normalized revenue growth resulting in a 26% increase compared to the prior year.
-We continue to monitor the potential impact of COVID-19 to our product sales in the U.S. and international markets during the fourth quarter of 2020.
+As rescheduled procedures diminish, in addition to the heightened risk of further shutdowns in elective procedures and geographic uncertainty, we do not view second quarter 2020 revenue performance as an indicator of future growth.